Palette-Pickers/paint-mixer/README.md

 3. **Saving Mixed Colors**:
    - Once you've created a mix you like, click the `Save` button to add the mixed color to your palette.
+   - The recipe of colors used to create the mixed color will be saved along with it.
+You can view the recipe by clicking on the swatch's info button.

 4. **Setting a Target Color**:
    - Click the `Target` button to set a target color.